2026 Autotrader 400 predictions, odds, time: NASCAR at Atlanta picks from proven model

 After Tyler Reddick claimed the Daytona 500 in the season-opening race, the NASCAR Cup Series heads to Atlanta for its second event.
 The 2026 Autotrader 400 takes place on Sunday at 3 p.m.
 ET from EchoPark Speedway, with this one of two NASCAR at Atlanta races this season.
 No active driver has more than two victories at this track, making the Autotrader 400 2026 wide open in regard to 2026 NASCAR at Atlanta bets.

 Joey Logano, Chase Elliott and Ryan Blaney are +1000 co-favorites per the latest 2026 Autotrader 400 odds at FanDuel Sportsbook.
 Other NASCAR at Atlanta contenders include William Byron and Austin Cindric at +1400.
-Tyler Reddick, coming off a win at Daytona, is a +2500 longshot.
+Reddick, who has continued his success thus far by winning pole position for Atlanta, is at +1700.
 Before making any 2026 Autotrader 400 picks or NASCAR at Atlanta predictions, you need to see the projected leaderboard from Mike McClure's proven model.

 Bet NASCAR at Atlanta with the latest FanDuel promo code and get $100 in bonus bets instantly at FanDuel if your $5+ bet wins.